 Picture courtesy of Megan Hodges.

-Seven per cent of people in the UK are vegan, according to a study by Compare the Market earlier this year, while a study by the Vegan Society suggests the number of vegans in Britain could rise over the next few years.
+Seven per cent of people in the UK are vegan, according to a study by Compare the Market last year, while a study by the Vegan Society suggests the number of vegans in Britain could rise over the next few years.

 Vegan trainer, nutritionist and 'Hench Herbivore' Youtuber Paul Kerton is a firm believer that it is possible.